MaxWMacaluso/Monosic/README.md

 # Monosic
-CSCI 3308 Team Project<br />
+CSCI 3308 Team Project<br/>

-Getting your all music in a platform.
+Song transfer in one platform.

 ## What is Monosic?